fmnas/fmnas-site/gcp/resize-image/README.md

 ## Resource provisioning

-I suggest running this with 4 vCPU / 8 GiB to prevent OOM and optimize performance.
+I suggest running this with 4 vCPU / 4 GiB, and limited to 1 concurrent request per container.

+There are benchmarks for this at /tests/blackbox/bin/resize_image.dart and /tests/blackbox/bin/image_filters.dart.

 Performance is important here, as this blocks application submission after uploading attachments.

 Informed by the benchmark results, this blocking flow uses the filter HERMITE, and non-blocking flows use the filter LANCZOS (LANCZOS2 is not supported locally on dreamhost yet).

-There are benchmarks for this at /tests/blackbox/bin/resize_image.dart and /tests/blackbox/bin/image_filters.dart.

 ### Benchmark results in Docker container (local)